-Clinical and Laboratory Monitoring for Children Who are Stable on Long-Term Antiretroviral Therapy
+Clinical and Laboratory Monitoring for Children who are Stable on Long-Term Antiretroviral Therapy

 Table 3 provides one proposed general monitoring schedule, which should be adjusted based on the specific ART regimen a child is receiving.

-- CD4 count consistently >300 cells/mm3
+- CD4 cell counts consistently >300 cells/mm3

 Testing at the Time of Switching Antiretroviral Therapy